fkylevik/SaveAPlate/README.md

 SaveAPlate is designed to combat food waste by encouraging smarter use of leftover ingredients, making cooking more accessible and enjoyable, promoting sustainability through everyday choices, and helping you better manage your economy.

 ## Features
-### AI-Ingredient-Based Recipe Generator
-  Enter ingredients you have at home, and get recipes tailored to your leftovers.

 ### User Accounts
   Sign up, log in, and manage your personal recipe history.